-Given the uncertainties on the impact and nature of Brexit, it is difficult to predict the exact impact on the UK economy and the Company.
-The Company is most sensitive to property value and interest rate movements, both of which could be adversely impacted as a result of certain Brexit scenarios.
+Given the uncertainties on the impact and nature of the Covid-19 pandemic, it is difficult to predict the exact impact on the UK economy and the Company.
+The Company is most sensitive to market risks, which could be adversely impacted as a result of certain Covid-19 scenarios.
 Sensitivities to market risk are shown in section (iv) below.
 Stress tests are carried out taking into account changes to a number of key economic factors.
 These tests demonstrate that the Company has a robust process for managing the market risks it faces.
-Although the ongoing political uncertainty means that the economic impact of Brexit remains unclear, management believes that the Company is positioned to withstand the economic impact that may follow Brexit.
 Solvency ratios calculated for regulatory purposes show that the company retains adequate capital to meet PRA requirements.